 All teachers are language teachers, on-going training focused on integrated language instruction is offered throughout the year.
 This is done either inhouse or outsourced.
 The school is committed to providing embedded professional development for language learning across the curriculum.
-The school has the membership of British Council, and organization which provides ample opportunities in the enhancement of language skills of the facilitators.
 The school also ensures that staff receives ongoing IB/Cambridge professional development opportunities and monitors those strategies are successfully implemented.